idematos/rust-project-euler/README.md

     cargo run --bin problem001

-## Why Only the First 100 Problems?
+## Why only the first 100 problems?

 Project Euler's policy allows sharing solutions only for the first 100 problems.